metabrainz/picard-docs/source/variables/tags_basic.rst

 **bpm**

     Beats per minute of the track.
+Only available to the file naming script.

 **catalognumber**